Common Cactus Terms & Definitions

 A large cactus species that has multiple stems and produces white or pink flowers.

 The process of cactus plants entering a period of dormancy during the winter months, typically characterized by reduced growth and water consumption.
+In the UK, overwintering is mostly about keeping plants cool, bright, dry enough and protected from freezing wet conditions.

 P